Comprehensive Taxonomies of Nature- and Bio-inspired Optimization: Inspiration versus Algorithmic Behavior, Critical Analysis and Recommendations (from 2020 to 2024): Taxonomies Analysis: Comparison and More Influential Algorithms

 \subsection{Identification of the Most Influential Algorithms}

-In order to know of which are the most influential reference algorithms used to design other bio-inspired algorithms, we have grouped together reviewed proposals that could be considered to be versions of the same classical algorithm.
+In order to know which are the most influential reference algorithms used to design other bio-inspired algorithms, we have grouped together reviewed proposals that could be considered to be versions of the same classical algorithm.
 Figure \ref{fig:total} shows the classification of each algorithm based on its behavior, and the number of proposals in each classification are summarized in Table \ref{tbl:analysis}.

 Very insightful conclusions can be drawn from this grouping.
-To begin with, in Table \ref{tbl:analysis} the most influential algorithm was identified to be PSO, appearing in 16\% of the reviewed literature (which corresponds to 46\% of the proposals that were clearly based on a previous algorithm).
-This bio-inspired solver is one of the most prominent and historically acknowledged algorithms in the Swarm Intelligence category, and is the reference of many bio-inspired algorithms contributed since its inception.
+To begin with, in Table \ref{tbl:analysis} the most influential algorithm was identified to be PSO, appearing in 11\% of the reviewed literature (which corresponds to almost 47\% of the proposals that were clearly based on a previous algorithm).
+This bio-inspired solver is one of the most prominent and historically acknowledged algorithms in the Swarm Intelligence category and is the reference of many bio-inspired algorithms contributed since its inception.
 The simplicity of this algorithm and its ability to reach an optimum quickly -- as has been comparatively assessed in many application scenarios, see e.g. \cite{chouikhi2019bi,chouikhi2017pso} -- have inspired many authors to create new metaheuristics characterized by similar solution movement dynamics to those defined by PSO.
 Thus, many algorithms whose authors claim to simulate the behavior of a biological system eventually perform their search process through movements strongly influenced by PSO (in some cases, without any significant difference).

-The second, and third most influential algorithms are GA, a very classic algorithm, and DE, a well-know algorithm whose natural inspiration resides only on to the evolution of a population.
-Both have been used by around 7\% of all reviewed nature-inspired algorithms, and they are the most representative approach in the \textit{Evolutionary Algorithms} category.
-The search mechanism of GA is solution creation by combination, and the search mechanism of DE is to create new solutions with a lineal combination of existing ones in the population, which is used by 7\% of all reviewed proposals, maybe by its superior performance reported for many optimization problems \cite{Molina2018Comp}.
+The second and third most influential algorithms are GA, a very classic algorithm, and DE, a well-known algorithm whose natural inspiration resides only in the evolution of a population.
+Both have been used by around 5\% of all reviewed nature-inspired algorithms, and they are the most representative approach in the \textit{Evolutionary Algorithms} category.
+The search mechanism of GA is solution creation by combination, and the search mechanism of DE is to create new solutions with a linear combination of existing ones in the population, which is used by 5\% of all reviewed proposals, maybe by its superior performance reported for many optimization problems \cite{Molina2018Comp}.